Fever in Children

 What Medicines should I Give My Child for Fever?

 If inadequate medication is given, your child’s temperature will not be reduced.
-Unless advised by a doctor, Brufen can be used for children over 1 year old with a fever of over 38.5 degrees Celsius, to be taken preferably after food.
+Unless advised by a doctor, Brufen can be used for children 6 months and above with a fever of over 38.5 degrees Celsius, to be taken preferably after food.
 The effect will usually bring the temperature down for 6 to 8 hours, making it more effective than Paracetamol.

 Are There Other Ways to Bring Down a Fever?